Dot gov

 Safely: Means without significant risk of harm to oneself or others.
 Wis.
 Admin.
 Code § DHS 10.33(1)(d).

-Significant, negative health outcome: A significant, negative health outcome has occurred when a person experiences any of the following symptoms: shortness of breath, dizziness, chest pain, exhaustion, falls, incontinence, or debilitating pain to the point where the individual is unsafe and another person should be present to help with some or all of the components of a task.
+Significant, negative health outcome: A significant, negative health outcome has occurred when a person experiences one or more of the following symptoms: shortness of breath, dizziness, chest pain, exhaustion, falls, incontinence, or debilitating pain to the point where the individual is unsafe and another person should be present to help with some or all of the components of a task.
 Requiring additional time to complete a task is not a significant, negative health outcome in and of itself.

-8.1 Identifying Primary and Secondary Diagnoses
+8.1 Selecting Primary and Secondary Diagnoses

 8.2 Communication